Mocking Styles in Testing: Narrow vs Broad

 1. Fake Implementations

-Use simple, in-memory, or lightweight real implementations instead of mocks.
+Use simple in-memory or lightweight real implementations instead of mocks.

 2. Integration Tests